Popstars (Hear'Say album): Background

-Hear'Say were created by the ITV reality television programme Popstars in 2001.
+Hear'Say were formed by the ITV reality television programme Popstars in November 2000, and the series began airing on 10 January 2001.
 Nigel Lythgoe, Paul Adam, and Nicki Chapman selected the five chosen singers — Danny Foster, Myleene Klass, Kym Marsh, Suzanne Shaw, and Noel Sullivan — out of thousands of hopeful singers.
 The programme documented Hear'Say recording and promoting their first single with the series ending on the night the single charted in the UK Singles Chart.

 After their formation, Hear'Say flew to Trondheim, Norway to record their debut album.
 The group worked with Stargate, who had previously produced singles for Billie Piper and S Club 7.
 Hear'Say also worked with Tim Hawes and Pete Kirtley, who produced under the name Jiant.
 The album drew comparisons to Steps and S Club 7, two other co-ed British pop groups popular in the late 1990s and early 2000s.
 While maintaining an overarching pop sound, the album has disco, Motown, and R&B influences.
 The producers "bring in echoes of Jam and Lewis, a splash of ABBA, even a touch of Prince."
 Comparisons to the work of Stock Aitken Waterman were also noted.
 The album features a number of ballads towards the end.